 Agencies that offer rescued pets for adoption and/or referrals for adoption.
 Many organizations have pictures of available pets on their website.
 An application process is required prior to adoption.
 Most animals are spayed/neutered, vaccinated and microchipped.
 Many organizations also provide rescue services, including owner surrenders (also see Pet Assistance), and volunteer opportunities, such as pet foster homes and adoption events.
-Also see: Shelters.
+Also see: Calendar for adoption events and Shelters.

 Find adoption events hosted by local rescues.

 An individual who uses intuitive methods to communicate with pets.

 Retail stores offering a variety of birds and supplies, plus bird-only clinics and a sanctuary rescue.
 Also see: Pet Shops & Boutiques.

 Feline adoption, rescue, boarding and veterinary clinics, plus information on what to do with feral cats.
 Also see your area of interest as services for cats are listed throughout Petsguide.

 Day and overnight care for dogs, cats and other pets, in your own home or at a facility.
 For care at a boarding facility, always inquire about qualifications, check references and ask for a tour.
 For in-home care, verify that sitters and dog walkers are bonded, insured and members of professional associations, such as Pet Sitters International and the National Association of Professional Pet Sitters; some may be animal-CPR and first-aid certified.
 Always check their qualifications and references.